jatinsoni08/SQL-Practice/README.md

-# SQL Practice
+# SQL Practice Repository

-This repository contains my daily SQL practice work.
+This repository contains my structured SQL practice from basics to intermediate level.
+Each SQL file includes clear notes, key points, and question–answer based queries for better understanding and revision.

 ## Databases Used
 - WORLD